 What is Generation Z?

-Generation Z (or Zoomers for short) is the new cohort of young, digitally-native and hypercognitive folks who already comprise 24.3% of the U.S. population.
+Generation Z (Zoomers for short or Zoomer generation) is the new cohort of young, digitally-native and hypercognitive folks who already comprise 24.3% of the U.S. population.
 Born to Baby Boomers and older Gen Y parents, Gen Z is coming right after Millennials (Gen Y) on the generation scale.

 The coming of age Generation Z years fall on the new millennium.
 They are fully used to living in the digital world dominated by social networks, mobile apps and all sorts of other tech gizmos.
 And such a high degree of connectivity has a major impact on their habits, preferences and overall worldview.